zelanko/sql-docs.ko-kr/docs/advanced-analytics/java/java-first-sample.md

 DECLARE @myClassPath nvarchar(50)
 DECLARE @n int
 --This is where you store your classes or jars.
---Update this to your own classpath
-SET @myClassPath = N'/home/myclasspath/'
 --This is the size of the ngram
 SET @n = 3
 EXEC sp_execute_external_script